-Whether it’s time to buy a collar or harness for your puppy or dog for the very first time or replace one that’s wearing out, it’s important to understand that there are a variety of collars and harnesses that work for different dogs in different circumstances.
+It might be time to buy a collar or harness for your puppy or dog for the very first time or replace one that’s wearing out.
+Either way, it’s important to understand that there are a variety of collars and harnesses that work for different dogs in different circumstances.

-- These are the most basic dog products available and are easy for keeping ID tags and rabies tags around your dog’s neck.
+- These are among the most readily available dog products.
+Plus, dog collars are good for keeping ID tags around your dog’s neck.

-- There are different types of collars to try — flat collars work for dogs that know how to walk on a leash without pulling; martingale collars (limited slip collars) are great for dogs whose necks are about the same size as their heads and can slip out of flat collars; rolled collars work well to hold your dog’s ID, but won’t flatten or matt the hair underneath them.
+- There are different types of collars to try.
+Flat collars work for dogs that know how to walk on a leash without pulling.
+Martingale collars (limited slip collars) are great for dogs whose necks are about the same size as their heads and can slip out of flat collars.
+Rolled collars work well to hold your dog’s ID, but they won’t flatten or matt the hair underneath them.

 - Collars may give you better control and require less physical strength from you as you’re walking your dog than harnesses, depending on your dog’s size.